-Gary Toyn is a client marketing consultant for Access who frequently shares his experiences, research and insight into the world of member benefits - everything from discount platforms to engagement.
+Gary Toyn is a client marketing consultant for Access who frequently shares his experiences, research and insight into the world of member benefits - everything from turn-key discount programs to member engagement.
 In this article, he speaks to the value dining discounts contribute to member rewards.

 Why are restaurant discounts so critical to the success of your member benefits program?

 Because people eat out...A LOT.
 In fact, I’m amazed by how frequently people go out to eat.